NeotropicSAS/kuwaiba-docs/admin/en/src/appendixes/appendix_c.md

     > Note
     >
-    > This step is optional, allow access to Nginx through your firewall. if applicable:
+    >  This step is optional.
+If applicable, allow access to Nginx through your firewall using the following command:
     >
     > sudo ufw allow 'Nginx HTTP'
     >